Maladaptively Stored Memory

 successful EMDR treatment includes a dynamic shifting of the information to functional storage in memory as it is metabolized and assimilated, which means that what is useful is learned and is made available, with appropriate affect, for future use.

-Shapiro defines therapeutic success as the conversion of maladaptively stored material into functionally integrated memory, specifying metabolization and assimilation as the operative mechanisms.
+Shapiro defines successful treatment as the metabolic conversion of maladaptively stored material into functionally stored memory, distinguished by the availability of appropriate affect and adaptive utility.

 Shapiro, Francine, Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2001thesis